Anupamit/Javascript-Theory-Qustions/README.md

 }

 fetchMethod();

 ```
 ## Q.49 Explain fetch() properties in JavaScript?
-A fetch() function is available in the global window object.
-The fetch() function takes one mandatory argument, the path to the resource you want to fetch.
+The `fetch()` function is available in the global window object.
+It takes one mandatory argument, the path to the resource you want to fetch.
 It returns a Promise, whether it is successful or not.
-If request is successful .then() function will receive Response object, if request fails then .catch() function will receive an error object
+If the request is successful, the `.then()` function will receive a `Response` object; if the request fails, the `.catch()` function will receive an error object.
 ```js
 fetch("https://api.github.com/users/learning-zone")
   .then(function (response) {